 Consumers can read more about the rules and regulations associated with short-term lending on the FCA’s website.

 Payday loans can often carry high fees and APRs.
 An APR is the annual interest rate of the loan being taken out, which includes the interest charged on the original loan amount, as well as all fees charged by the lender.
 Many factors go into determining the APR, and most loan providers often use an applicant’s credit score to determine the rate, which may be higher if the loan term is shorter.
 Rates may vary from lender to lender.

 Studies have shown that APR costs for payday loans are typically more expensive than those associated with longer-term loans or more conventional credits.
-The average annual percentage interest rate of charge for short-term loans can be up to 1,500% in some cases, compared to the 22.8% average for a standard credit card.
+The average APR for short-term loans can be up to 1,500%, compared to the 22.8% average for credit cards.

-And while the costs of borrowing are lower and more regulated due to the rate cap, the FCA reports that of the more than 5.4 million loans that were taken out in the year 2018, borrowers had to repay 1.65 times more than the original amount they borrowed, on average.
+Despite the rate caps, the FCA reports that of the 5.4 million loans in 2018, borrowers repaid 1.65 times more than the original amount.

 quidable.co.uk is not a lending agency.
 We provide a free service that helps consumers request a loan, and if you find a loan, your lender will show the fees associated with your funding through your loan agreement.
 You are under no obligation to accept a loan from any of our providers, and you can decline at any time up until you sign the loan agreement.